awalindeep/Kickstarter-analysis-test/README.md

 ### Analysis of Outcomes Based on Goals

-*   From Outcomes based on Golas analysis it was determined that Failed Kickstarter campaigns have much higher fundraising goals than successful Kickstarter campaigns.
+*   From Outcomes based on Goals analysis it can be determined that percentage Failed Kickstarter campaigns was lower for lower fundraising goals.

-*
+*   The line chart also dictates that the campaigns with lower fudraising goals had high success rate.

+*   In result we can conclude that the higher the fund raising goals the lower the success rate of a campaign.

 ![Outcomes vs Goals](Outcomes_vs_Goals.png)